GuggisbergSimon/CLD-labo/Labo03/001_ConfigureAutoScaling.md

 * Result expected

-The first instance is launched automatically with the IP 10.0.18.132
+The first instance is launched automatically an IP that needs to be retrieved. here : 10.0.18.132

-Test ssh and web access.

 \[INPUT\]
 ```